 When Scarmm draws on the power of his Fullbring abilities, the Hollow reiatsu that contaminated his soul in the womb manifests in rippling patterns of dark energy around his body.
-The exact appearance changes depending on the focus being used, but will usually be some form to compliment his goals.
 When he focuses on drawing out the weapon spirit in Alfmodr, he will often develop dark wings to assist him in moving swiftly through the air, along with the usual modes of Fullbringer air walking.

 - Wings of the Valkyrie:

 The sight of a Viking long boat emerging through the early morning fog struck fear in people all over Europe's coast lines, and along some of the larger rivers as well.
 They were infamous warriors possessing great strength and skill to the extent that mercenary bands of Vikings were often prized members of any foreign military force.
 Still, the most iconic image of a Viking warband is of them charging from their ships to burn, kill, and pillage.
 The quince pierced sword of the Vandarson family carries this purpose.

 When Scarmm calls on the soul of his short sword while he has killing intent in his heart, its penchant for bloodshed and carnage responds with a vengeance.
 The sword will become virtually any weapon Scarmm can imagine, as best suited for the situation.
 The blade's sharpness becomes more and more severe based on Scarmm's level of animosity towards his target, the weapon's spirit responding well to bloodlust.
 Should he absolutely give in to his fury, the blade will come to an edge so fine it could cut through the center of a leaf passing gently down a stream, and the two halves would be able to seamlessly piece themselves back together on the other side.